Integrative Project

 Integrative Project Sponsor's Evaluation

-It is strongly advised to turn in the final draft of your Integrative Project to your Sponsor ONE MONTH prior to the deadline to give them plenty of time to review and evaluate it.
+Student must turn in the final draft of your Integrative Project to your Sponsor ONE MONTH prior to the deadline to give them plenty of time to review and evaluate it.
 You should coordinate with your Sponsor about their expectations for the number of drafts they are willing to read.
 Completion of the IP Evaluation Form is assurance that your sponsor has indeed read, approved, and rated your work.

 Evaluation of the Integrative Project Online Form - For Sponsors